Renting a Small RV: Everything You Need to Know

 How Much Do Small RVs Cost to Rent?

-Class B (camper vans): $100–$350 per night.
+Class B (Camper Vans): $100–$350 per night.

-Class C Motorhomes: $150–$300 per night.
+Compact Class C RVs: $150–$300 per night.

 Travel Trailers: $50–$200 per night.

-It's important to review your rental agreement to understand all potential fees.
+Review your rental agreement to understand all potential fees.

 Insurance Costs